vieapps/.github/profile/README.md

 But if you don't understand:

-- Why WAMP with Routed RPC instead of gRPC

 - Why ReactiveX for execution pipelines

+- Why Routed RPC by WAMP instead of gRPC

 - Why slots instead of CPU thresholds